skip to content

 After a person lodges a complaint or objection notice, the eSafety Commissioner can issue a removal notice to the site where the intimate image or video has been published, to the hosting service provider, or to the individual who posted the image or video, requiring the image or video to be removed within 24 hours or a longer time period specified by eSafety [see ss 77, 78, 79].
 Failure to comply with a removal notice may result in a civil penalty, enforceable undertaking or court injunction being sought, see Civil Penalties below.

-The sharing of intimate images may also be a criminal offence under either State of Commonwealth law.
-For information on criminal offences relating to image-based abuse, please refer to Distribution of Invasive Images ('image-based abuse')
+The sharing of intimate images may also be a criminal offence under State or Commonwealth law.
+For information on criminal offences relating to image-based abuse, please refer to Distribution of invasive images (image-based abuse).

 Review of decisions

-Further information about the external review process through the AAT can be found on the Commonwealth AAT website Legal advice should be sought before making such an application.
+Further information about the external review process through the ART can be found on the Commonwealth ART website.
+Legal advice should be sought before making such an application.

 Civil penalties